G-Core/product-documentation/documentation/streaming-platform/extra-features/customize-appearance-of-the-built-in-player.md

 published: true
 order: 10
 toc:
-   --1--Players: "what-are-players"
-   --1--Configure custom player: "configure-your-custom-player"
+   --1--Configure player in the Customer Portal: "configure-custom-player-in-the-customer-portal" --1--Customize player behavior via query string: "customize-player-behavior-using-query-string"
-pageTitle: Overview of the Custom Players Feature | Gcore
+pageTitle: Guide to Customizing Players Features | Gcore
 pageDescription: A step-by-step guide on configuring custom players with your branding and additional features.
 ---
 # Customize appearance of the built-in player

-## What are Players?

 Player is a free feature that allows customizing the default player.

 Let’s compare the default and custom player.
 To show you the customization options: